joemarshall/jekyll-smart-material/_posts/2012-11-06-i-seek-the-nerves-under-your-skin.md

 folder: projects/running
 image: /uploads/2008/11/nerve1.jpg
 ---
 I seek the nerves under your skin is an interactive poem controlled by how fast you run.
+I built it to explore experiences where the user is made to push themselves to a point where they are unable to concentrate on their interaction with the computer system, because they are focusing so hard on their physical activity.
+It encourages people to run extremely hard.